Black-necked Stork

 Colors

-White body with iridescent black head, neck, wings, and tail; bright coral-red legs; black bill.
-Females have yellow irises, while males have dark brown to black irises.
+White body with iridescent black (reflecting green/purple) on the neck, head, wing bands, and tail.
+Massive black bill and bright red legs.
+Females have bright yellow eyes, while males have dark brown to black eyes.

 Key Features